 Pour the mixture into four bowls, cups or containers of your choice.

-Our little tester isn’t sitting up on his own yet, so we made it a tummy time activity.
-You can use any type of paper, but special finger painting paper is glossy and will help the paint spread easily across it.
+Our little tester isn’t sitting up on his own yet, so we made this a tummy-time activity.
+You can use any type of paper, but we like finger-painting paper (like this one from Melissa & Doug).
+It’s glossy and non-absorbent, which helps the paint spread easily across it.

 Pro tip: Let your baby paint in the high chair (as long as it’s easy to clean), lay down a waterproof splat mat, or save this for an outdoor activity to keep mess and cleanup to a minimum.

 Post-painting clean-up: After you set out your artwork to dry, be prepared to give your baby a bath after your art session.
 The flour-water mixture should wash out of clothes and off of floors, splat mats, etc., but it’s easiest to clean up with warm water right away.
 Happy finger painting!